 Photo by Marc-Olivier Jodoin on Unsplash

 A person feels the need to keep ‘doing’ because they mistake their roles as who they are.
-When a person feels insecure or ‘not good enough,’ to prove they are worthy and good enough then they must keep taking action.
-This is where over-doing happens.
+When a person feels insecure or ‘not good enough,’ to prove they are worthy and good enough then they must do more.
+This leads many of us to over-do and over-commit.
+We are trying to show we are worthy and enough.

-If taking action is the way to prove one’s value and worth, then taking time to rest and be still is challenging.
-The mind and body start to feel restless and thoughts that “I should be…” come up.
-Being still becomes defined as being “lazy.”
+If taking action is the way to prove one’s value and worth, then taking time to rest and be still is viewed as ‘lazy’ or a ‘luxury’.
+Ao any time you try to relax, the mind and body start to feel restless and thoughts that “I should be…” come up.
 Or the mind thinks, when I finish______, then I can relax.
-For most people, we have to unlearn the beliefs about ‘doing’ to be able to truly relax.
+For most people, we have to unlearn these beliefs about ‘doing’ in order to allow ourselves to truly relax.

 Photo by Tricia Galvin on Unsplash